hm-lang/core/proposals/intro.md

 ```

 You can also make a variable non-reassignable for the remainder of the current block
-by using `::` prefix before the variable name.
+by using `::` after the variable name.

 ```
 X; int = 4  # defined as reassignable

 if SomeCondition
-    ::X = 7 # locks X after assigning it.
+    X:: = 7 # locks X after assigning it.
             # For the remainder of this indented block, you can use X but not reassign it
 else
-    ::X     # lock X to whatever value it was for this block.
+    X::     # lock X to whatever value it was for this block.
             # You can still use X but not reassign it.

 print(X)    # will either be 7 (if SomeCondition was true) or 4 (if !SomeCondition)